-DeLane Fitzgerald is entering his fifth year as head football coach at Southern Virginia University and is the program's all-time winningest coach with a career record of 16-28.
+DeLane Fitzgerald enters his sixth year as head football coach at Southern Virginia University and is the program's all-time winningest coach with 24 career wins since the 2009 season.

 Fitzgerald began his coaching career as defensive coordinator at Bridgton Academy, a college preparatory school in North Bridgton, Maine.
 In 2002, he joined his alma mater, James Madison University, as defensive line coach.
 Following his stint with the Dukes, Fitzgerald became special teams coordinator and running backs coach at the University of Tennessee at Martin from 2003-2004.